mteam88/mteam88.github.io/src/content/blog/mev-isnt-as-competitive-as-you-think.md

 Competition for short tail MEV is competition to "hit" a MEV opportunity, while long tail MEV is competition to find opportunities.

 ### What makes long tail MEV less competitive?
 Long tail MEV is less competitive because it is based on ops that are not well known and are often not easy to automate.
 This means that there are fewer bots that are competing to hit the same ops.
 Research and chain scanning are the tools of long tail searchers.
-They key difference is that losts of long-tail MEV is often not extracted because searchers simply have not discovered the alpha yet.
+They key difference is that lots of long-tail MEV is often not extracted because searchers simply have not discovered the alpha yet.

 ### Give me the numbers...
-Unfortunately, tools like [eigenphi](https://eigenphi.io/) do a much better job of monitoring short tail MEV extraction data than long tail MEV.
+Unfortunately, tools like [EigenPhi](https://eigenphi.io/) do a much better job of monitoring short tail MEV extraction data than long tail MEV.
 The reason that MEV analysis tools can't record long tail is because it much harder to identify.
-Because of this lack of data, it becomes dfifficult to quantify the difference in competition using volume as an indicator.
+Because of this lack of data, it becomes difficult to quantify the difference in competition using volume as an indicator.

 A more useful metric is **bribes**.